Content table

 Once the egg is released, it survives for 12-24 hours.
 This window of opportunity is short but sweet.
 Sperm, on the other hand, can live for up to 5 days in the reproductive tract.
 That means your fertile window is much longer than those 12-24 hours post-egg release.

-But get this: your best chance of conception?
-The day before ovulation.
-So if you wait until you experience ovulation pain, you’re missing out on some precious time.
+But get this: Your best chance of conception is the day before ovulation.
+So, if you wait until you experience ovulation pain, you’re missing out on some precious time.

 Learn more: What Are Your Chances of Getting Pregnant on Ovulation Day?